gianzamboni/react-native-web-typescript-template/README.md

 Once tested, you can upload the bundle to [Google Play Console](https://play.google.com/console).

-Take in consideration that the generated bundle has obfuscated code, you should upload `android/app/build/outputs/mapping/release/mapping.txt`.
+Take in consideration that the generated bundle has obfuscated code, you should also upload `android/app/build/outputs/mapping/release/mapping.txt`.
 This will allow you see the original strack trace for user-reported issues in the Play Console.

+### WEB

+In order to build for web just run `npm run build:web`.
+The compiled applicatión site will be stored in `dist` folder.

 ## TODO

-- Add npm web building scripts
 - Add rename project scripts